OPSILab/Service-Catalog/docs/usage/index.md

 -   *Type*.
 The type of the catalogue. .

 -   *Enabled*.
-If \"Enabled\" it will be shown in the list of remote catalogues in the Services table section.
+If **Enabled** it will be shown in the list of remote catalogues in the Services table section.

 -   *Refresh*.
 The refresh time of the catalogue. .